rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 *	**Step 2:** Gifts Ready for Acknowledgement by Rose Director

 	*	The Acquisitions Assistant notifies the Accessioning and Collections Manager with a Box tag.
-	*	If the gift contains manuscript material, the Accessioning and Collections Manager notifies the accessioning team via a Box tag to alert them that the material can now be accessioned.
+	*	If the gift contains manuscript material, once it is assigned for accessioning, the Accessioning and Collections Manager will tag the assigned accessioner.
+The Accessioning and Collections Manager will also physically move material to shelving in the accessioning area.
-	*	At this point, the Accessioning and Collections Manager also moves material to the accessioning and cataloging areas, as needed.
+	*	If the gift only contains print material, the Accessioning and Collections Manager will physically move material to shelving in the recent acquisitions range on Level 9 for cataloging.
-	*	The Acquisitions Assistant notifies the Office Manager with a Box tag.
-	*	The Office Manager drafts an acknowledgement letter, requests Director's signature, and mails the letter.
+	*	The Acquisitions Assistant drafts an acknowledgement letter, requests Director's signature, and mails the letter along with a copy of the finalized paperwork to the donor
-	*	The Office Manager tags the Acquisition Assistant in Box confirming acknowledgment letter sent.
-	*	At this point, the Acquisitions Assistant moves the documentation to the step 3 folder.
+	*	At this point, the Acquisitions Assistant adds the acknowledgment letter to the PDF and moves the documentation to the step 3 folder.

 *	**Step 3:** Gifts Ready for AAE Acknowledgment

-	*	The Acquisitions Assistant tags the Director and Assistant Director of AAE for the Libraries on Box.
+	*	The Acquisitions Assistant tags the Assistant Director of AAE for the Libraries on Box.
 	*	AAE will send a gift receipt, log the gift in their database, and file a copy of the Gift-in-Kind Contribution Form in their records.

 At the end of the calendar year, the Acquisitions Assistant moves all completed paperwork in the Step 3 folder for gifts into a new subfolder for the calendar year.